Sentinel

 3. AI calls sentinel_start_error_tracking(), then navigates and performs the flow.

-4. AI calls sentinel_get_errors() and cross-references errors with the source code.
+4. AI calls sentinel_get_errors() and sentinel_get_network_log() to gather context.

 “The submit button on the contact form is misaligned — log it.”